 Because you have agreed to the 20% contingency budget up front, you have the authority to do this without needing to go back to your steering committee for approval.
-Obviously, if as a result of doing this, key dates change you’ll need to notify your steering committee and agree this with them.
+Obviously, if as a result of doing this, key dates change you’ll need to notify your steering committee and agree on this with them.

 Key dates will typically move when you make changes to the critical path.
 The critical path is defined as the sequence of project tasks which add up to the longest overall duration.

 A simpler way to think of the critical path is as the shortest route through your project plan.
-It is important that the tasks on the critical path are completed on time, because if they are not then the project schedule will slip.
+It is important that the tasks on the critical path are completed on time because if they are not then the project schedule will slip.
 These critical tasks represent the most important tasks on your project schedule from the project management perspective.

-For this reason it is important that you as project manager pay special attention to these tasks, and manage them with extra care.
+For this reason, it is important that you as project manager pay special attention to these tasks, and manage them with extra care.

 One practical way to do this is to hold a meeting with your team to specifically review the critical path.
-In this meeting you should walk through each task on the critical path and ask what might go wrong for this task.
+In this meeting, you should walk through each task on the critical path and ask what might go wrong for this task.

 You can then update your plan to reflect these new insights as necessary.
 Doing this doesn’t mean your plan won’t go wrong, but it does give it the best chance of being successful.
 Note that in our project plan example, by adding our contingency the Move Using Hire Firm date has changed from the 10th April to the 12th April.
-We’d obviously need to book the move with the hire firm for this date, or reschedule to this date if we’d already booked it.
+We’d obviously need to book the move with the hire firm for this date or reschedule to this date if we’d already booked it.
 This shouldn’t cause any issues, as we’re at the very beginning of our project, versus the difficulties of scheduling with next to no notice if hadn’t added the contingency and were trying to reschedule with next to no notice.